Gustie Soccer High School Girls Camp

 High school soccer players preparing to take their game to the next level, whether that be college, varsity, JV, premier or C1 club, both on and off the field will benefit from this camp.
 Through quality position based coaching, college level sessions and evening matches utilizing different formations, participants will be prepared to succeed at the next level, whether that be C1 or Premier club, high school varsity or college.
 Daily presentations focus on college recruiting, diet and nutrition, optimal performance, and injury prevention and recovery.

-College Level coaches and sessions
+College level coaches and sessions with collegiate players as mentors

-Evening 11 v.
-11 games exploring different formations and tactics each night
+Evening 11v11 games exploring different formations and tactics each night

 What makes the Gustavus High School Girls Soccer Camp different from other camps?